Health

 1. Same benefits, different premiums

 The benefits of basic insurance are governed by the Health Insurance Act (Krankenversicherungsgesetz in German).
 However, half of the respondents were unaware that all health insurers are required to pay for the same treatments and medications as part of their basic insurance.
 Consequently, the different health insurers differ mainly in price.
+This is why you should use a neutral comparison of health insurance funds each year to find the most affordable basic insurance for you.
 Of course, there are other differences, for example in terms of customer satisfaction or repayment periods.

 2. Annual change is possible for everyone